mosaicnetworks/evm-lite-js/example/compile-deploy.md

 datadir.setKeystore(keystore);
 ```

-We can now read our account and decrupt it using the function below
+We can now read our account and decrypt it using the function below

 ```javascript
 // ...